 10. Don’t Miss the Opportunity to Travel

 No matter where you choose to study abroad, you will likely want to travel as much as possible.
-Bordering nine different countries, Germany is the ideal study abroad destination to explore almost the entirety of Europe.
+Bordering nine different countries, studying abroad in Germany makes it possible for you to explore almost the entirety of Europe.

 On top of having so many neighbors, public transportation is extensive throughout Germany.
 You can easily take advantage of one of the world’s most efficient train systems and see all that Germany has to offer.
 But it doesn’t stop there.

 Germany is also connected to Europe and the rest of the world by bus, boat, and airplane.
-Plus, as a student, you are eligible for student discounts on most forms of transportation.
+Plus, as a student studying abroad in Germany, you can get student discounts on most forms of transportation.